Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_lut.rst

 Device Support
 ==============

-The DDS/Mixer LUT library element supports AIE, AIE-ML and AIE-MLv2 with the following differences:
+The DDS/Mixer LUT library element supports AIE, AIE-ML, and AIE-MLv2 with the following differences:

 - Round modes available and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

-Supported Types
+Supported Data Types

 ===============

 On AI Engine (AIE) devices, the dds_mixer_lut supports cint16, cint32, and cfloat as ``TT_DATA`` type that specifies the type of input and output data.
 Input is only required when ``TP_MIXER_MODE`` is set to 1 (simple mixer) or 2 (dual conjugate mixer).

-The ``cfloat`` data type is not supported on AIE-ML device.
+The ``cfloat`` data type is not supported on AIE-ML devices.

 Template Parameters
 ===================